-Doug Alexander joined the Board of Directors of Golf Canada in 2010 and will serve this year as 1st Vice President, Chair of the Investment and Compensation Committees and as a member of the Audit and Risk, , Amateur Championships and Professional Championships Committees.
+Doug Alexander joined the Board of Directors of Golf Canada in 2010 and will serve this year as President.
+In addition, Doug sits on the Compensation Committee in 2014 and has previously served on the Investment, Audit and Risk, Amateur Championships and Professional Championships Committees.
 He has also served as a member of the Canadian Open Tournament Committee, Co-Chair of both the CN Canadian Women’s Open and the Canadian Men’s Amateur Championship and on the Board of the Golf Association of Ontario.
 In 2010, Doug served as the President of the London Hunt Club.

 Doug resides in London, Ont. with his wife Anne and their two children.
 He is a Chartered Accountant and a Chartered Director and has served as Chief Financial Officer for a number of Canadian companies.
 Currently he is Chair of Hydrogenics and is a director of two other companies.
 He has been a competitive golfer for more than 40 years and was a competitor in the Canadian Men’s Amateur Championship in 2010.
 He is also active in his community, having served as the Chair of the London Health Sciences Centre and the Campaign Chair of the United Way of London.

-Charlie Beaulieu joined the Board in 2011 as the Chair of the Provincial Council.
-In 2013, he will serve as Chair of the Membership Committee.
+Charlie Beaulieu joined the Board in 2011 and in 2014 will serve on the Membership, Governance and Professional Championships Committees.
 Formerly President of the Fédération Québécoise de Golf, he chaired the special taskforce which led to the amalgamation of the Fédération Québécoise de golf and Golf Quebec.
-Effective December 1st, 2011, the new Golf Quebec Federation includes representatives from the golf course owners association, the provincial professional golf association, the regional golf associations and amateur golfers, all aligned in promoting the development of the game.
+The Golf Quebec Federation includes representatives from the golf course owners association, the provincial professional golf association, the regional golf associations and amateur golfers, all aligned in promoting the development of the game.

 Charlie is the owner/President of a real estate business.
 Prior to this, he spent 30 years as the owner/President of an apparel company.
 He has served as Captain of both the Lorraine and Le Mirage Golf Clubs.
 Annually, his family and friends host a golf tournament in memory of his late father.
 Funds raised from the event exceed $550,000 and support local charities.

-Michael Carroll, serves on the 2013 Golf Canada Board of Directors as President.
+Michael Carroll serves on the 2014 Golf Canada Board of Directors as Immediate Past President and will also sit on the Compensation and Nominating Committees.
 Appointed a Governor in 2003, he has acted as chair of the Greens Committee, the Amateur and Professional Championships Committees and the Compensation committee.
 He has been a director since 2006.
 From 1996 to 2000 he was Chair of Tournament Operations of the Air Canada Championship, a PGA Tour event in Vancouver, and was the tournament Chair from 2000 to 2002.
 He grew up playing golf in Fredericton and then in Montreal where he was a member and on the Board of the Mount Bruno Country Club.
 Since 1991 he has been a member of the Point Grey Golf Club.

-Roland Deveau, Q.C. joined the Board in 2012.
-This year he is the Chair of the Governors Council, Chair of the Audit and Risk Committee and a member of the Rules Committee.
+Roland Deveau, Q.C. joined the Board in 2012 and assumes the role of Second Vice President in 2014.
+This year he is the Chair of the Audit and Risk Committee and will also serve on the Compensation, Investment and Rules of Golf Committee.
 He has extensive experience as a rules official in many provincial and national amateur golf championships.
 He previously served in various capacities on the Executive of the Nova Scotia Golf Association from 1990 to 2004, including in 2002 as its President.
 He has also served his home club of Clare Golf and Country Club as its President, on its board and committees.

 Roland resides in Bedford, NS with his wife Jacqueline.
 Since 1998, he has been a public utility commissioner with the NS Utility and Review Board, and was appointed its Vice-Chair in 2011.
 He has served as President of the provincial association of French speaking lawyers and jurists from 2004 to 2009, and he completed his term as secretary/treasurer of the national “Fédération canadienne des juristes d’expression francaise de common law”.
 Roland was awarded Golfer of the Year in 2002 by Atlantic Canada’s Golf News in recognition of his volunteer effort and also received recognition for service to the NS Francophone community.

-Leslie Dunning begins her fifth year on the Board of Directors of Golf Canada in 2013.
-This year she will continue as Chair for the Governance Committee and will be a member of the Audit and Risk Committee.
+Leslie Dunning begins her sixth year on the Board of Directors of Golf Canada.
+This year she will continue as Chair for the Governance Committee and will be a member of the Amateur Competitions Committee.
 She has previously chaired both the Provincial Council and the Human Resources Committee.
-She is a Past President of Alberta Golf and has served on various boards at the local, provincial and national levels.
+Leslie is a Past President of Alberta Golf and has served on various boards at the local, provincial and national levels.
 She is a member of Earl Grey Golf Course in Calgary and Bigwin Island Golf Course in Muskoka.

-Liz Hoffman is a member of the Board of Directors, Chair of the Human Resources Committee and will also be serving on the Amateur Championships and Sport Development Committees.
-She is member of the Board of the Golf Canada Foundation and will chair the Scholarship and Grants Committee.
+Liz Hoffman is a member of the Board of Directors and Chair of both the Human Resources and Sport Development Committees.
+She will also be serving on the Amateur Competitions Committee in addition to sitting on the Board of the Golf Canada Foundation.
 She was the non-playing captain of Canada’s Women’s Team at the 2012 World Amateur Championship in Antalya, Turkey.
 Liz is a Past President of the Golf Association of Ontario (GAO) and has served on the Golf Canada Provincial Council as the Representative of GAO (2009-2011).
 She has also been active with other sport organizations, including serving as President of Canadian Interuniversity Sport and Ontario University Athletics and has been a member of the Board of both Ontario and Canada Field Hockey.
 Currently she serves on the Board of Coaches of Canada and on the Sport Development Policy Committee of Swim Canada.

 Rob MacDonald joins the Board this year as Provincial Council Chair.
 He previously served four years as a member of Golf Canada’s Governors Council and one year on the Provincial Council as the Golf Manitoba representative.
 He has served on Golf Canada’s Investment Committee which he will Chair in 2014.
 He is a member of Golf Canada’s Audit and Risk Committee and will continue on that Committee in 2014.
 He continues as a member of the Board of Golf Manitoba as the immediate Past – President .
 He has been an active volunteer with Golf Manitoba and its predecessor the Manitoba Golf Association (MGA) since 1992.
 He served as President of the MGA in 2000-01 and Golf Manitoba in 20012-13.
 Rob is a member of Elmhurst Golf and Country Club.
 He has served on Elmhurst’s board and committees and as President.